Nadim147c/ChromaShift/README.md

    - The word "Destination" is colored yellow.
    - The second group (anything that comes after "Destination") is colored magenta.

+## Contributing Your Rule

+If you want to share your rule with the community, add it to the official ChromaShift repository.
+To do this:

+1. Copy your rule file to the repository’s `rules/` directory.
+2. Update the repository's `config.toml` accordingly.
+3. Submit a pull request.

 By following these steps, you can easily create new colorization rules for any command!